Back to Blogs

 With our experience in helping companies manage converting international contractors and hiring employees globally, here’s what you gain by making the switch:

-- Greater stability: Ensures continuity in operations, especially when workers are economically dependent on your company rather than juggling multiple contractors or working with several clients.
-This provides long-term security, reducing the complex process of managing temporary arrangements.
+• Greater stability: Ensures continuity in operations, especially when workers are economically dependent on your company.
+Reduces the complex process of managing temporary arrangements.

-- Enhanced control: Allows oversight of the work process and employee’s schedule, supporting classification rules and simplifying HR team management of employee information.
+• Enhanced control: Allows oversight of the work process and employees’ schedules, supporting classification rules and simplifying HR team management.

-- Stronger IP protection: Provides legal safeguards for intellectual property, with new contracts and policies set during the onboarding process for lasting protection.
+• Stronger IP protection: Provides legal safeguards for intellectual property, with new contracts and IP assignment clauses set during onboarding for lasting protection.

-- Improved talent retention: Attracts and keeps top performers by offering job security, benefits enrollment, career growth, and HR support.
+• Improved talent retention: Attracts and keeps top performers by offering job security, benefits enrollment, career growth, and ongoing HR support.

-- Increased loyalty and dedication: Employees show stronger commitment when backed by clear expectations, new contracts, and ongoing HR team support.
+• Increased loyalty and dedication: Employees show stronger commitment when backed by clear expectations, employment contracts, and ongoing HR team support.

 To learn more about managing international teams and improving HR processes, check out our article on "International Human Resource Management".

-What are the challenges of converting a contractor to an employee?[toc=Challenges]
+What are the challenges of converting a contractor to an employee?[toc=Conversion Challenges]

 Converting a contractor to a full-time employee can be a smart decision, but it requires careful consideration.
 From our experience, companies often face challenges in classifying workers correctly, managing tax payments, and navigating contractor and employee relationships during the transition.